arehmandev/polymerjs-shopexample/README.md

 ```
 CTRL + C

-or if you're running docker-compose in deteached (-d)
+or if you're running docker-compose in detached mode (-d)

 docker kill polymerjs
 ```